 Max Stephenson Jr., Director, Institute for Policy and Governance

 Virginia Issues & Answers (VIA), a public policy forum published by the Office of University Relations as an outreach service of Virginia Tech, seeks to create awareness of the issues facing the commonwealth and to explore options for resolving those issues.
 Positioned as a thought leader in the commonwealth, VIA is comprised of articles penned by subject-matter experts based in academia, agencies, and think tanks across Virginia.
 Reaching policymakers at all levels of the public and private sectors, the publication examines topics relevant to the commonwealth's current public policy agenda and expedites the analysis, formulation, and implementation of policy.

 All materials for the magazine should be mailed to Managing Editor, Virginia Issues & Answers, 205C Media Building (0109), Virginia Tech, Blacksburg, VA 24061; faxed to 540-231-8032; or emailed to firstname.lastname@example.org.
 Letters to the editor may be sent via email or regular mail; letters may be edited and published at the editor's discretion.

 Persons wishing to reprint any portion of the contents of Virginia Issues & Answers must contact the managing editor for permission.
 Persons wanting to be added to the mailing list should send an email message to email@example.com or call 540-231-2214.

 VIA is printed by Virginia Tech Printing Services.

-Virginia Tech does not discriminate against employees, students, or applicants on the basis of age, color, disability, gender, genetic information, national origin, political affiliation, race, religion, sexual orientation, veteran status, or any other basis protected by law.
+Virginia Tech does not discriminate against employees, students, or applicants on the basis of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, veteran status, or any other basis protected by law.
 Anyone having questions concerning discrimination or accessibility should contact the Office of Equity and Access.